-Hiking isn't the only option.
-"Driving through the whole park is quite an experience too," states Bower.
-According to The Lollipop Road blog, when you drive the length of the park's main road (which is 29 miles), "you'll encounter wildlife, amazing views and easily accessible parking areas and pullouts to snap a few photos."
+Hiking isn't the only option because you can also drive through the park too.
+The length of the park's main road is 29 miles, and you'll encounter wildlife, amazing views, and parking areas where you can take a few photos.

 5. Do Some Birdwatching

 According to TheBirdersReport.com, the park is home to more than 200 species of birds, making it a paradise for those who enjoy birdwatching.
-GORP indicates that while birds can be seen in all areas of the park, you'll likely see the greatest variety near the lakes in the lowest elevation areas.
+Birds can be seen in all areas of the park, but you'll likely see the greatest variety near the lakes in the lowest elevation areas.

 6. Enjoy the Lakes